matze-dd/Tex2txt/README.md

   Relation
 Daher ...
 ```
-Adding a dot '= d.' in the equation will lead to 'Relation.' in the output.
+Adding a dot “= d.” in the equation will lead to “Relation.” in the output.
 This will also hold true, if the interpunction sign is followed by math space
 or by macros as \\label and \\nonumber.